-FRESNO, Calif. – A California man has combined shopping for a new acoustic guitar with his love of 90s pop-punk into a two-week, 17-stop tour of area Guitar Centers that critics are calling “as earnest as it is unlistenable.”
+FRESNO, Calif. – California man Dylan Davis turned his search for a new acoustic guitar into a two-week, 17-stop tour of area Guitar Centers playing only Green Day covers, critics confirm the effort is “as earnest as it is unlistenable.”

-Self-described singer-songwriter Dylan Davis, shopping for a new acoustic guitar since accidentally backing his van over his previous one outside of a local coffee house, is meticulously seeking a perfect replacement.
-“For the tour, I’m going with that classic Green Day song, ‘Good Riddance (Time of Your Life),’” explained the long-haired musician.
+“For the tour, I’m going with that classic Green Day song, ‘Good Riddance (Time of Your Life),’” explained the self-described singer-songwriter who began looking for a new guitar after accidentally backing his van over his previous one outside of a local coffee house.
 “People always seem to love when I play it at parties, so it seems like the best way to test out a new six string.”

 Davis reportedly spent an average of four hours in each Guitar Center, sampling electric and acoustic guitars with his trademark song.